Uncanny X-Men: 1970–1975: Other appearances

 Despite the title going into reprints for the next five years between #67–93, the X-Men continued to appear in other Marvel titles throughout this period in a guest-starring capacity or cameo appearance, either as a team or in solo adventures.

-The Angel appeared without the X-Men in a three-part story involving the murder of his father at the hands of his uncle, Burt Worthington, a.k.a. the Dazzler, in Ka-Zar #2 (Dec.
+Angel appeared without the X-Men in a three-part story involving the murder of his father at the hands of his uncle, Burt Worthington, a.k.a. the Dazzler, in Ka-Zar #2 (Dec.
 1970) and #3 (March 1971), and Marvel Tales #30 (April 1971).

 Iceman made a guest appearance in Amazing Spider-Man #92 (Jan.
 1971), where he battles Spider-Man after mistakenly assuming he abducted Gwen Stacy.
 Later, after realizing his error, they team up against corrupt politician, Sam Bullitt.
 Iceman appears alone once again in Marvel Team-Up #23 (July 1974), where he teams up with the Human Torch to battle Equinox.
 Cyclops, Marvel Girl, and Angel also make a brief appearance.

 The Beast starred in his own series in Amazing Adventures #11–17 (March 1972 – March 1973) after accepting a position with the Brand Corporation, and decides to leave the X-Men for good.
 The original team appeared briefly in a flashback in #11 (March 1972) and in a present-day cameo appearance in #15 (November 1972).
-Professor Xavier and Marvel Girl briefly appeared in Amazing Adventures #12 (May 1972), and the Angel helped the Beast defeat the Griffin in Amazing Adventures #15.
-After his run on that series ended, the Beast battled against the Hulk alone in Incredible Hulk #161 (March 1973), concluding a storyline which began in Amazing Adventures.
+Professor Xavier and Marvel Girl briefly appeared in Amazing Adventures #12 (May 1972), and Angel helped Beast defeat the Griffin in Amazing Adventures #15.
+After his run on that series ended, Beast battled against the Hulk alone in The Incredible Hulk #161 (March 1973), concluding a storyline which began in Amazing Adventures.

 Havok and Polaris, as recounted in a flashback in Incredible Hulk #150 (April 1972), leave the X-Men after a bitter quarrel with Iceman and move to New Mexico.
 In a present-day appearance in the same issue, they encounter and battle the Hulk, who mistakes Polaris for his former lover Jarella, and a biker gang.